coderefinery/manuals/how-to-attend-stream.md

 * We record videos and post the notes so you can review at your own pace later on.
 Videos don't include audience voice or video, so you don't have to be afraid to interact.
-* HackMD allows anyone to ask questions anonymously and asynchronously, without interrupting others.
+* Notes Q&A allows anyone to ask questions anonymously and asynchronously, without interrupting others.
 On the other hand, there are a *lot* of questions, so don't watch too closely if it is distracting.
 We continue answering questions for a little bit after each day ends, so you can ask even if you can't write the question on time.
-* Lesson websites/HackMD use standard web technologies, so that browser accessibility plugins can be used (for example making the font more accessible, check browser extensions).
+* Lesson websites/Notes use standard web technologies, so that browser accessibility plugins can be used (for example making the font more accessible, check browser extensions).
 * Twitch can be live-captioned using the Google Chrome browser.
 Our